 So, what’s DOCSIS 3.0 and 3.1 all about?
 You may already know that DOCSIS is the standard of communication speeds that interface over a cable modem.
 Essentially, this means that a DOCSIS 3.1-compatible modem will be faster than an identical modem that’s only DOCSIS 3.0-compatible.

-However, DOCSIS 3.0 speeds are so high already that, for many gamers, DOCSIS 3.1 will be overkill.
+However, DOCSIS 3.0 speeds are so high already that, for many gamers, DOCSIS 3.1 would be overkill.
 For one, you only really need DOCSIS 3.1 modems if you have a gigabit internet plan (or speeds close to it).
 Future-proofing aside, a DOCSIS 3.0 modem will be able to handle anything up to gigabit internet speeds.

 If you have the extra funds for a D3.1 modem, there’s no reason not to purchase one.
 After all, as faster internet speeds are deployed to users across the country, you may be able to make use of that increased functionality.
 However, there’s also the question of whether you’ll be able to make use of that performance before your modem’s technology is outpaced by something better.